fieldtrip/website/faq/how_many_lines_of_code_does_fieldtrip_consist_of.md

 ---
-title: How many lines of code does Fieldtrip consist of?
+title: How many lines of code does FieldTrip consist of?
 layout: default
 tags: [faq]
 ---

-## How many lines of code does Fieldtrip consist of?
+## How many lines of code does FieldTrip consist of?

 You can count that using the following commands